 New Mexico Chile Resources

-Resources for the propagation, harvesting, grading, safe handling, drying, preserving, and recipes containing New Mexico chile.
+Resources for the safe handling of New Mexico red and green chile.

 2025 Preserving Red Chile Webinar Series